🎓 Program Overview

 - Middleware pipeline: request delegate chain, built-in middleware, writing custom middleware

-- Dependency injection container: service lifetimes (Singleton, Scoped, Transient), keyed services in .NET 8+, and service validation
+- Dependency injection: service lifetimes (Singleton, Scoped, Transient), keyed services in .NET 8+, and service validation

 - Options pattern: strongly-typed configuration with IOptions, IOptionsSnapshot, and IOptionsMonitor

-- FluentValidation: request validation with complex rules, cross-field validation, and integration with the MVC pipeline
+- FluentValidation: complex rules, cross-field validation, and integration with the MVC pipeline

-- Authentication and authorisation: JWT Bearer authentication, cookie authentication, and the ASP.NET Core policy system
+- Authentication and authorisation: JWT Bearer, cookie auth, and the ASP.NET Core policy system

 - ASP.NET Core Identity: user management, password hashing, claims-based identity, roles, and refresh tokens